hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 To authenticate against the API server, a Pod uses the token of the attached ServiceAccount.
 This token is available in the filesystem of each container of the Pod.

-In this example we used `curl` to query the HTTP end points of the API server.
-Real applications would obviously use dedicated libraries - several of them are available in different languages.

 ## References